wasmCloud/wasmcloud-dev-site/content/reference/lattice-protocols/rpc.md

 `wasmbus.rpc.prod.VADNMSIML2XGO2X4TPIONTIC55R2UUQGPPDZPAVSC2QD7E76CR77SPW7.backend`

-The link names allow multiple instances of the same capability provider to be started with different configurations/purposes.
-For example, one common use of link names we've used is to use the NATS message broker with a `backend` and a `frontend` set of logical link names, which allows the same actor to be bound to the NATS provider twice with 2 logical purposes.
+The link names allow multiple instances of the same capability provider to be started with different configurations or purposes.
+For example, one common use of link names we've used is to use the NATS message broker with a `backend` and a `frontend` set of logical link names, so the same actor can be bound to the NATS provider twice with two logical purposes.
 Other times you may want to use two different link names for the same provider contract to support two logically different database purposes.

-#### Additional Topics
+#### Additional topics

 Capability providers must also subscribe to topics that contain messages indicating the addition and removal of link definitions.
 For security reasons, providers are only ever notified of link definitions that pertain to them.
 The following topics are mandatory subscriptions for providers to handle link definitions: